3. Putting the project under version control

 Great, nice to know

-When you open a new terminal in VS Code, it usually starts in the root directory of the project.
+When you open a new terminal in VS Code, it usually starts in the workspace directory you opened for this course, the project root.
 This is exactly where we want to create our repository.
 But it never hurts to double check that you're in the right place.

 Task